 Fitting Your New Retainer

-When your dentist prescribes a retainer, he or she will custom-fit you for the orthodontic appliance using alginate.
+When your dentist prescribes a retainer, he or she will custom-fit you for the orthodontic appliance using alginate or another impression material.
 Alginate is a thick, chalky substance used to make a mold of your teeth’s new position.

 The fitting process for a new retainer should not hurt.